CarolineFang1998/CS7280_Project1_Group5/README.md

     - When a node is split, the middle value is promoted to the parent node.
 If the parent node is full, it is split recursively.
     - after the promotion, the new key is inserted to the child node.
 - ![Alt text](https://github.com/CarolineFang1998/CS7280_Project1_Group5/blob/master/insert_2.png)
- **Summary of Insertion**
+- **Summary**
-  - insertion algorithm is: check if node is full, splitting-promote-insert
+  - insertion order: check if node is full, splitting-promote-insert
   - Split the tree when needed: tree grows in height only when absolutely necessary
   - Efficient Handling of Full Nodes: This is because it avoids the need to backtrack and split the node after finding it's full
   - Minimum disk access: split from root to leaf once. only o(h)time disk accesses. h is the height of the tree.

-- **Lookup:**
-    - Begins at the root and traverses down the tree comparing the target value with the values in each node until it finds the target or reaches a leaf node.
-    - if not a leaf node, it will continue to search in the child node.
-- **Display:**
-    - Recursively prints the values of each node starting from the root, showing the structure of the tree.
+  - Handling duplicate keys: duplicate key values are not allowed in the B-tree.
+  - Able to deal with both odd and even NODESIZE

 ## Limitations